ndau/ndau/cmd/ndauapi/README.md

 ---
-## ChaosHistoryKey
+## ChaosHistory

 ### `GET /chaos/history/:namespace/:key`

-_Returns the history of changes to a value of a single chaos chain value._
+_Returns the history of changes to a value of a single chaos chain variable._

-The history includes the timestamp, new value, and transaction ID of each change to value.
+The history includes the block height and the value of each change to the variable.
-The result is reverse sorted chronologically from the current time, and supports paging by time.
+The result is sorted chronologically from the current time.

 _**Parameters:**_